 Ariel was just watching the scene play out before her.
 That’s when it hit her.
 Faith was Wade’s sister, which made Emma his niece and the older guy beside him, his dad.
 But who was Emma’s mum or dad?

-“Uncle Wade, I’m going to go see ‘Because I Said So’ with Aunt Faith,” Emma declared.
+“Uncle Wade, I’m gonna go see ‘Because I Said So’ with Aunt Faith,” Emma declared.

 All eyes turned on the twenty-one year old, whom had a smile tugging at her lips.